 After reviewing the Company's forecasts and projections, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+The current liabilities position has arisen due to £400m of debt repayments falling due in 2018/19, new finance will be raised in the coming financial year to meet these repayments.
+The Directors do not foresee any reason why these funds will not be raised to meet existing liabilities due to the Company's good standing in the debt capital markets.
 Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
 See also director's report for discussion on going concern.